skellis46/slipbox/two women dancing.md

 ## Abstract

 ---

-> Every technology is both a burden and a blessing; not either-or, but this-and-that.[@postman-1993-technopoly pp.4-5]

 >the outside world, the non-digital world, is merely a theatrical space in which one stages and records content for the much more real, much more vital digital space.[@burnham-2021-inside n.pag]

 >Technology is neither good nor bad; nor is it neutral.[@kranzberg-1986-technology p.545]

-## Dance, record, watch, point, and laugh (two young people and their camera)
+## Prelude: Dance, record, watch, point, and laugh (two young people and their camera)

 _In which I describe an actual event that prompted me to consider the choreography of screendance in this writing._

 I am out for a walk during my one hour of permitted outdoor exercise.
-It is March 2021 and we are nearing the end of the strictest part of the UK's second (or was it the third?) national lockdown.
+It is March 2021 and we are nearing the end of the strictest part of the UK's second national lockdown.

 They are two young people, perhaps 15 years old, playing together in a park.
 The area is not nature as such but it is also definitely not the city.